 Perfect as a hanging plant in a bedroom or living room, English ivy prefers its soil drier rather than too moist, so if you’re someone who often forgets to water your plants, it’s a wise choice!

-Plus, if you ever worry about having mould in your home, then this plant is absolutely for you, as it can remove up to 94% of airborne mould particles that trigger allergies.
-But, aside from looking beautiful and eliminating mould, the English ivy also has several powerful medicinal properties.
+Plus, if you worry about having mould in your home, this is likely the plant for you as it can remove up to 94% of airborne mould particles that trigger allergies.
+Aside from looking beautiful and eliminating mould, the English ivy also has several powerful medicinal properties.

-Its anti-inflammatory, antioxidant, antiviral, and antiarthritic properties also mean that it’s used to treat inflammation and arthritis – and if that wasn’t enough reason to hang a plant up in your bedroom, English ivy is also said to be the best houseplant at filtering out pollutants from the air.
+Its anti-inflammatory, antioxidant, antiviral, and antiarthritic properties also mean that it’s used to treat inflammation and arthritis – and if that wasn’t enough reason to hang one up, English ivy is also one of the best houseplants at filtering out pollutants from the air.

 Final thoughts...

-Not only can plants reduce stress and brighten our mood, but as this article shows, they can also play a big part in purifying the air, thereby improving sleep quality and breathing.
+Not only can plants reduce stress and brighten our mood, but they can also play a big part in purifying the air, thereby improving sleep quality and breathing.
 Plus, many plants can also be used to treat different health conditions, from supporting digestion to helping heal wounds.

 And more good news is that some of the plants that are best for us are also some of the lowest maintenance plants around – so you don’t have to be especially green-fingered to take advantage of the health-boosting properties of plants!

-For health-boosting plant ideas, you might want to check out our article; 8 superfoods that you can grow from home.
+For more health-boosting plant ideas, you might want to check out our article; 8 superfoods that you can grow from home.
+Or, why not read our garden checklist ideas for May?